CVi/ansible_thanos/README.md

 by another role.

-This role should work on every linux system with an amd64 or arm64 CPU and systemd and apt package management.
+This role should work on every linux system with an amd64 or arm64 CPU and systemd.
+If tar and bzip2 are not available in the package manager under those names, this role will fail.

 For testing purposes all systemd-invocations are skipped if systemd is not the init daemon on, the system is not systemd, but it will still create the